ggerrietts/vertebrate-django/README.md

 security-hardened, or state-of-the-art.
 It has been pared down to illustrate concepts with as little noise as possible.

 The project evolves over the course of the branches.
-Tags might have been a better choice from git's point of view, but it didn't fit with the way the project developed.

 # REQUIREMENTS